DSPEngineer/ros2-controls/README.md

     $ cd ros2control-workshop-container
     $ make image
     ```
+2. Build the source(s):

+    2.a.
+Auto Build all sources using the docker conainer:
+    ```
+    $ cd ros2control-workshop-container
+    $ make build
+    ```

-2. Run the container with src directory mounted, build and source ROS packages.
+    2.b.
+Manual build; run the container with src directory mounted, build and source ROS packages.

     ```
     # With nvidia GPU